nxtrace/NTrace-core/README.md

 3. In terms of development, I would like to credit missuo and zhshch for their help with Go cross-compilation, design concepts and TCP/UDP Traceroute refactoring, and tsosunchia for their support on TraceMap.

-4. I would also like to credit FFEE_CO, TheresaQWQ, stydxm and others for their help. leoMoeAPI has received a lot of support since its first release, so I would like to credit them all!
+4. I would also like to credit FFEE_CO, TheresaQWQ, stydxm and others for their help.
+LeoMoeAPI has received a lot of support since its first release, so I would like to credit them all!

 We hope you can give us as much feedback as possible on IP geolocation errors (see issue) so that it can be calibrated in the first place and others can benefit from it.